 The current incarnation of the GISS series of coupled atmosphere-ocean models is available here.
 Called ModelE, it provides the ability to simulate many different configurations of Earth System Models — including interactive atmospheric chemistry, aerosols, carbon cycle and other tracers, as well as the standard atmosphere, ocean, sea ice and land surface components.

-The model versions used for the CMIP5 and CMIP6 simulations are available via the are nightly snapshots of the current code repository available (including the frozen 'AR5_branch'), but users should be aware that these snapshots are presented 'as is' and are not necessarily suitable for publication-quality experiments.
+Model versions used for the CMIP5 and CMIP6 simulations are available via the nightly snapshots of the current code repository, including the frozen 'AR5_branch'.
+However, users should be aware that these snapshots are presented 'as is' and are not necessarily suitable for publication-quality experiments.